rosie-i/rosie-i/README.md

 📫 Reach me on: **Twitter [@RosieInman](https://twitter.com/RosieInman)**

-⚡ Fun fact: **The first code I ever wrote was for my Neopets pet pages when I was about 11 years old!**
+⚡ Fun fact: **the first code I ever wrote was for my Neopets pet pages when I was 11 years old**